pestphp/docs/arch-testing.md

 <a name="expect-toOnlyUse"></a>
 ### `toOnlyUse()`

-For instance, you can utilize the `toOnlyUse()` expectation to ensure that your models are compact and dependent solely on the `Illuminate\Database` namespace, without dispatching queue jobs or events.
+The `toOnlyUse()` method may be used to ensure that your models are compact and dependent solely on the `Illuminate\Database` namespace and, for example, do not dispatch queued jobs or events.

 ```php
 test('models')